BIDS/repro-case-studies/case-studies/zzhang.md

 ![Diagram](zzhang.pdf){width=100%}\

-We use Latex and Slides to track the merit evaluation: why do we need a new system for astronomy image processing, what makes it a better system, what lessons can we learn from this research.
+We use Latex and Slides to track the merit evaluation: why do we need a new system for astronomy image processing, what makes it a better system, and what lessons we can we learn from this research.

-We use Latex and GitHub repository to keep the system design, it is basically a diagram.

 We use a private GitHub repository to keep track of solutions for technical barriers such as I/O processing, Spark interaction with C program, Spark system parameter configurations and many others.

 The whole system is built with multiple programming languages and tools.
-At the programming language level, we use Scala, Java, Python, Bash, and C. At the system level, we use Spark for task coordination, HDFS for persistent storage, SEP library for actual computation.
+At the programming language level, we use Scala, Java, Python, Bash, and C. At the system level, we use Spark for task coordination, HDFS for persistent storage, and the SEP library for actual computation.

-The source code of the project is kept in a public GitHub repository for open source purpose.
+The source code of the project is kept in a public GitHub repository to make it open source.

 The manuscript is being kept in a private GitHub repository since it is under review.

-* the "state" of the data at each stage
 In system design phase, we decided to use three datasets four development, testing and performance measurements.
 But we end up with four datasets.
 A trivial dataset that contains only a few image files is used for development and testing.
 A small dataset (12GB) is used for quick verification at scales.